All Episodes

 And until they do, we're in the dark, really, as regards the general public.

-We haven't got the scientifically controllable facts.
+We haven't got this scientifically controllable facts.

 And I don't think we're going to have them very soon.

-We have discussed this before, Father, but there is no question.
+We have discussed this before, Father, but there is no question the Vatican has astronomical observatories all over the place.

 One on Mount Graham, for example, that somehow the Vatican applied every bit of pressure that it had and blew by all the environmental concerns and got that facility in place.

-Well, as you know, the central doctrine taught by the Church is that Christ, Jesus of Nazareth, was the Son of God.
+Well, as you know, the central doctrine taught by the church is that Christ, Jesus of Nazareth, was the Son of God.

 He died for all men, all rational beings.

-And hitherto, in the thinking of Christianity, This has been confined to the human race.
+And hitherto, in the thinking of Christianity, this has been confined to the human race.

-It is I. All power has been given to me on earth and in the skies.
+When he appeared to them after the resurrection, he said, fear not, it is I. All power has been given to me on earth and in the skies.

-And while Balducci knows that as far as he can make out from the little details, the sparse details revealed by the relevant governments, that if there is any rational activity, technologically advanced beings, they're not in our galaxy.
+And while Balducci knows, as far as he can make out from the little details, the sparse details revealed by the relevant governments,

 But we don't know.